paulsengroup/hictk/docs/installation_src.rst

   # If you are compiling hictk on Windows you need to pass the build config as well
   # cmake --build /tmp/hictk/build --config Release

-To override the default compiler used by CMake, pass the following arguments to the first CMake command: :code:`-DCMAKE_C_COMPILER=path/to/cc -DCMAKE_CXX_COMPILER=path/to/c++`

-We highly recommend using the same compiler when running Conan and CMake.

 .. only:: not latex